-The Federal Programs staff conducted outreach to peer entitlement community agencies, service providers, city departments, state partners and community leaders as part of the consultation process.
+The Federal Programs staff conducted outreach to peer entitlement community agencies, service providers, City departments, state partners and community leaders as part of the consultation process.
 From the sharing of ideas, reviewing planned activities, and discussing opportunities to coordinate efforts, this input was invaluable to the development of this year's AAP.
-Due to the ongoing COVID-19 variants outreach was conducted virtually.
+Due to the ongoing COVID-19 variants outreach was conducted both virtually and in person.